grandMa5ter/Cyber-Sec-Notes/setup/README.md

 # Generic Setup

-## How to install python 2 on Kali 2020.x onwards:
+## How to install python 2 on Kali 2020.x onwards

 download the bloody get-pip.py from here: